Clan Kincaid: 17th century and civil war

 During the Scottish Civil War of the seventeenth century the Kincaids fought on the royalist side.
 However they largely campaigned in Ireland.
 The family suffered as a result of supporting the royalists and many of the name Kincaid emigrated to North America.

 18th century and Jacobite risings

 During the Jacobite rising of 1715 the Kincaids supported the exiled Stuarts and following the rising David Kincaid left Scotland and settled in Virginia.
-An oft-repeated story has it that during the Jacobite rising of 1745 four sons of Alexander Kincaid, who was Lord Provost of Edinburgh and the King's Printer, fought a rearguard action after the Battle of Culloden.
-The many references to this story we see trace back to a partially unsourced family history published by Herbert Clark Kincaid in the mid-20th Century, some of which was later proven to be inaccurate.
-The Kincaid brothers were said to have been taken prisoner but managed to escape, taking a ship to America, and also settling in Virginia.
-However, there is no documented evidence this ever occurred.
-Finding proof of how and when the various Kincaid families immigrated to the US remains one of the top goals of many genealogists investigating the name.
-Until then, this story stands as the most popular speculation as to how the Kincaid family got its start in the USA.
+During the Jacobite rising of 1745 four sons of Alexander Kincaid, who was Lord Provost of Edinburgh and the King's Printer, fought a rearguard action after the Battle of Culloden.
+They were taken prisoner but managed to escape, taking a ship to America, and also settling in Virginia.

 The principal line of Kincaids married into the Lennox family at the end of the eighteenth century.
 Over the next two centuries the two families were almost synonymous but the Kincaids have now re-established themselves as an independent family.